-- If you owe money to Virginia local governments, courts, other state agencies, or the IRS, we will withhold all or part of your refund to help pay these debts through the Setoff Debt Collection Act.
-The agency you owe money to will send you a letter explaining how much you owe and how your refund was applied.
+- If you owe money to Virginia local governments, courts, other state agencies, the IRS, or certain federal government agencies we will withhold all or part of your refund to help pay these debts.
+We will send you a letter with the name and contact information of the agency making the claim, and the amount of your refund applied to the debt.
 We do not have any information about these debts.
 If you think a claim was made in error or have any questions about the debt your refund was applied to, you'll need call the agency that made the claim.

 If you have a remaining refund balance after your debts are paid, we will send a check to the address on your most recent tax return.
 We cannot issue reduced refunds by direct deposit.

 For more details about state and federal offset programs, see Why Was Your Refund Reduced or Withheld (Offset)?

 Why did you receive a check when you requested direct deposit?

 - Your refund was reduced because we withheld part of your refund to pay authorized debts as explained above.

 - We adjusted your refund amount.
 We will send you a letter explaining why the refund was adjusted.